 I am pleased to introduce our Resource Plan for 2022-23 which sets out our intended outcomes and priorities for the coming year.
 This is the main annual business planning document for the Resource.
-It reflects the council's key priorities as set out in the Council Plan 'Connect' and provides an overview of the Resource's main areas of activity.
+It reflects the Council's key priorities as set out in the Council Plan and the directions provided to the Council within the South Lanarkshire Integration Joint Board Strategic Commissioning Plan..

 Social Work Resources promotes social welfare and provides effective care and support to meet the needs of vulnerable people in South Lanarkshire.
 We are committed to providing responsive and accessible services, with defined standards for service provision and to supporting local people to maximise their potential, maintain their independence and improve outcomes.
 We support and protect children, young people, adults and older people and their carers, as well as supporting adults in communities involved with the Criminal Justice System.
-The Resource is one of the key partners within the South Lanarkshire Health and Social Care Partnership.

 There is a statutory requirement for the council to appoint a professionally qualified Chief Social Work Officer (CSWO) who must be registered with the Scottish Social Services Council (SSSC).
 The role of the CSWO is to provide professional advice and guidance to the local authority, elected members and officers in the provision of Social Work services, whether commissioned or directly provided.
-A copy of the CSWO Report is available to download from the council website.
+A copy of the CSWO Report is available to download from the Council website.